When are the train strikes in November 2022?

 Yes.
 The rail employers say: “Thousands of specially trained and fully qualified back-up staff will step in during the walkouts to keep vital services running for those who need them.”

-The maximum strike effort is on the first strike day , Saturday 5 November, when around one in five trains is likely to run despite the stoppage by staff working for the train operators as well as Network Rail.
+The maximum effects on travellers will be felt on the first and third strike days , Saturday 5 November and Wednesday 9 November, when around one in five trains is likely to run despite the stoppage by staff working for the train operators as well as Network Rail.

 LNER, which runs trains on the East Coast main line between Scotland, north-east England, Yorkshire and London, says “due to a combination of industrial action and engineering work” there will be no services travelling further south than Doncaster.

-On Monday 7 and Wednesday 9 November, when only Network Rail staff are striking, a higher percentage may operate.
+On Monday 7 November, when only Network Rail staff are striking, a higher percentage of services may operate.

 But large swathes of Great Britain with no rail services at all because of the absence of Network Rail signallers.